chesstastic-org/monster-chess/README.md

 If your game needs an argument to represent which side has to move (which it almost certainly does), using `FenTeamArgument` is necessary, unless you decide to define your own argument representing which side has to move.

-`monster_chess` also provides implementations for `Turns`, `SubMoves` (half moves), and `FullMoves` out of the box.
+`monster-chess` also provides implementations for `Turns`, `SubMoves` (half moves), and `FullMoves` out of the box.

 ### Games

-`monster_chess` finally provides a struct called `Game`, which is used to describe the rules of your chess-adjacent game.
+`monster-chess` finally provides a struct called `Game`, which is used to describe the rules of your chess-adjacent game.
 It would be declared as follows:

 ```rust
 pub struct Game<const T: usize> {